Patrons: Detlef Diedrich, Karin Gundlach, Gabriele Heenemann, Lutz Peters (†), Peter Schüler, André Stoye, Elke Stoye

 The island of Ummanz, west of Rügen, was a center of local coastal fishing for centuries.
 But now, like in many other places across Europe, this tradition is on the verge of disappearing.
 Industrial large-scale fishing, agriculture, and climate change are disrupting the ecological balance, catch quotas are declining, and the economic foundation of many independent fishermen is crumbling.

 The patrons ask: How does a region change when coastal fishing disappears?
 How can we preserve its intangible heritage, which stories need to be told, and which images should be kept?
 How can sustainable ways of working be maintained and further developed?
 And what new perspectives emerge for our future?
-They seek an artistic response to these questions—one that endures.
-For the dance or performance piece they are commissioning, it is important to them that it can be performed repeatedly.
+They are looking for an artistic response to these questions — one that will endure.